-The biggest hurdle for clutch replacement is parts availability.
-The clutchs have been back-ordered for some time now with emergency dealer orders taking precedence on cars that are undriveable.
+The biggest hurdle for clutch replacement WAS parts availability.
+The clutchs were back-ordered with emergency dealer orders taking precedence on cars that are undriveable.
 New clutch material design was integrated into the replacement discs that we hope will offer better wear.

 Transmission Control Module Failure

 Some of the common symptoms with TCM failure are a code P0606, a vehicle no start, erratic hunting shifting, missing gears, wrench light, and "Service Transmission Now" message on the instrument cluster.
 All these symptoms are intermittent and therefore may present themselves at the most inopportune times, like after you just bought groceries and your ice crème is melting in the heat.

 Other failures can include the shift forks breaking, other transmission oil leaks, or internal gear damage.
-Thankfully, those kinds of failures are uncommon.
-The biggest hurdle for clutch or TCM replacement is parts availability.
-The clutchs have been back-ordered for some time now with emergency dealer orders taking precedence on cars that are undriveable under warranty.
+Thankfully, those kinds of failures are more uncommon.